rockroman/CI_PP2_TG/README.md

 - part of [this](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1341s) tutorial was used to make quiz game
 - [this](https://www.youtube.com/watch?v=MxrGPP4F8Sc&t=2067s) tutorial was inspiration for quiz game
 - Emailjs [docs](https://www.emailjs.com/docs/) were used to connect thank you form to an Email
-- [Stackoverflow](https://stackoverflow.com/) was used to research trough development of project
+- [Stackoverflow](https://stackoverflow.com/) was used to research through development of project

 [Back to top &uarr;](#total-guitar)
-## Acknowledgements
+## Acknowledgments

 ***
 I would like to take a few moments to say Thank you to following people: